Haystacks C. 1882 by Georges Seurate

 There is beauty in every creation, from a tiny stalk of grass swaying in the wind, to the greatest flights of human ingenuity in art, music, and literature.
 Here, we celebrate the works of poetry and fiction which display the DNA of the author on every page.
 We want to be inspired and moved by your work, motivated to reach for new heights.
 We are thrilled to publish the work that reaffirms our belief that words and creativity have great power for good and can give readers new insights, bring joy and enrich their lives.

-In this interview we asked Diane Webster about her work, life, and advice she has for the readers
+We asked Kajsa Ohman about her work, life, and advice for the readers

 Macrame: Who are you as a reader?
 How did becoming a writer influence, if at all, what and how you read?

-Macrame: If you were meeting our readers for a fireside chat, what stories from your life or bits of wisdom would you share with them?
-It doesn’t have to be related to writing.
+Macrame: If you were to give any advice to our readers what would it be?
+It doesn’t have to be just about writing.

 Macrame: What is next in store for you?